hustbill/MySQL-MongoDB/README.md

 Mysql database scripts and applicaitons

-## Create recommendation service for BecomeBeauty website using Scala and MySQL
+## Create recommendation service for BecomeBeauty website
-recommendation algorithm based on customers' purchase history and habits
+- recommendation algorithm based on customers' purchase history and habits
+- using Scala and MySQL

 ### MySQL Database